USS THE SULLIVANS DDG 68

 April 18, USS The Sullivans returned to homeport after a seven-month deployment in the U.S. 5th, 6th and 7th Fleet Areas of Responsibility.

 August 28, Cmdr.
 Neil E. Funtanilla relieved Cmdr.
-Ryan C. Tillotson as CO of the USS The Sullivans.
+Ryan C. Tillotson as the 9th CO of the USS The Sullivans.

 February 19, 2010 USS The Sullivans departed Mayport for a scheduled deployment, the first as Ballistic Missile Defense (BMD) capable ship.

 April 7, DDG 68 damaged one of its two propellers after striking a buoy chain March 20 in the Arabian Gulf.
 The incident was initially reported as a Class A mishap, but was downgraded to a Class B on April 2, meaning there was at least $200,000 in damage, permanent partial disability or three or more personnel hospitalized as inpatients.